-Linda has received international acclaim from researchers, legal and mental health professionals, and victims’ advocates for her work on the connection between violence and language in diverse settings.
+Linda has received international acclaim from researchers, legal & mental health professionals, and victims’ advocates for her work on the connection between violence and language in diverse settings.
 She has worked closely with Allan Wade and Nick Todd in developing the Response-Based approach to community work and therapy with victims and perpetrators and is Associate Professor of Psychology at Okanagan College.
 Linda has published numerous articles and book chapters on the connection between violence and language.

 Coates, L., & Wade, A. (2015)We’re in the 21st century after all: Analysis of social responses in individual support and institutional reform.
 In M. Hyden, D. Gadd, & A. Wade (Eds.), Response-Based approaches to the study of interpersonal violence.
 London, England: Palgrave MacMillan.

 Allan lives on Vancouver Island where he works in private practice as a family therapist and researcher.
 Allan is primarily concerned with addressing the problem of violence in all its forms and in promoting socially just legal and human services work.
 With Linda Coates and Nick Todd, Allan has developed a Response-Based approach to working with victims and perpetrators of violence.
 Allan is senior faculty with the Master of Counselling Program, City University of Seattle and Adjunct Associate Professor of Social Work at the University of Victoria.